WLS Services

 Does the WLS have coaches with disciplinary backgrounds in all DKU majors?

 WLS faculty and student coaches come from a wide range of disciplinary and writing backgrounds.
 Though our disciplinary backgrounds don’t cover all the DKU majors and graduate programs, there are many ways that we work with writers whose background don’t match our own.
-For instance, we help writers evaluate how well they have achieved their aims in their writing, identify gaps in logic or development of arguments, improve clarity and conciseness, and develop strategies to use in different stages of their writing.
+For instance, we help writers evaluate how well they have achieved their aims in their writing, develop genre and rhetorical awareness, identify gaps in logic or development of arguments, improve clarity and conciseness, and develop strategies to use in different stages of their writing.
 We are prepared to coach students from all three UG divisions as well as the graduate programs.

 I sent my student to the WLS to help with their grammar, but the student still has grammar issues in their writing.
 Why didn’t the WLS help them?